 VI.
-Basic health care and welfare (arts.
-6, 18, paras.
-3, 23, 24, 26, and art.
-27, paras.
-1-3)
+BASIC HEALTH CARE AND WELFARE (articles 6, 18 paragraphs 3, 23, 24, 26 and article 27 paragraph 1-3)

 152. The required health care of children is covered from public health insurance resources.
 Insurance contributions for children and juveniles till the completion of their vocational training (up to a maximum of 26 years) are covered by the state.
-The Act on public health insurance (Act No. 48/1997 Coll.)149 provides the frequency of preventive medical examinations for children paid from public health insurance resources as follows: from birth to 18 months of the child's life 11 preventive examinations have been determined, next preventive examination is conducted when the child is 3 years old, preventive examinations by a gynecologist is part of the system in order to put emphasis on the priority of care for reproductive and sexual health of the young generation.
+The Act on public health insurance (Act No. 48/1997 Coll.)149 provides the frequency of preventive medical examinations for children paid from public health insurance resources as follows: from birth to 18 months of the child's life 11 preventive examinations have been determined, next preventive examination is conducted when the child is 3 years old, preventive examination by a gynecologist is part of the system in order to put emphasis on the priority of care for reproductive and sexual health of the young generation.
 However, preventive examinations of children are not limited at all and constitute a significant part of work of a general practitioner for children and young people.
 Hence, it is the responsibility of parents to take due advantage of this opportunity.